xpack/web-doxygen/website/docs/api/classes/conceptdefaliasimpl.md

-<p>Returns TRUE iff it is possible to link to this item.
-This can be a link to another project imported via a tag file.</p>
+Returns TRUE iff it is possible to link to this item.
+This can be a link to another project imported via a tag file.

-<p>Definition at line 130 of file <a href="/web-doxygen/docs/api/files/src/conceptdef-cpp">conceptdef.cpp</a>.</p>
+Definition at line 130 of file <a href="/web-doxygen/docs/api/files/src/conceptdef-cpp">conceptdef.cpp</a>.

 <div class="doxyProgramListing">